 Multiple options for taxes, distributing profit and loss, etc.

 An LLC’s Operating Agreement ensures that all the owners are on the same page.

 Our attorneys make LLC formation a quick and seamless process.
 And it feels so good to finally make your business dreams and plans official.

-Want to learn more about the benefits of forming an LLC?
-Schedule a consultation with one of our business formation attorneys.
+Want to learn more about the benefits of forming an LLC in Illinois?
+Schedule a consultation with an LLC attorney at G & G Law.

 “G & G has been the perfect choice for helping me start my LLC and guiding me through the start up process.
 They are very responsive, professional and friendly, and are affordable for a small business.
 I look forward to their support in running and growing my business.
 I strongly recommend G & G for anyone looking for the legal guidance to start their business the right way.”

 “I had such a positive experience working with G&G!
 Working with Michelle, Katie, and Ian made the process of establishing my LLC remarkably stress-free and smooth.
 Their legal advice helped me feel protected and they were incredibly responsive, reassuring, and available throughout the process.
 I cannot recommend them highly enough!”

 “We are a body waxing business owned by three women.
 We can not be more pleased with G&G Law’s services.
 They are very professional, responsive and committed to making sure that we succeed.
 We highly recommended G&G Law and we look forward to using their services for all of our future endeavors.”

 LLC, C-Corp, or S-Corp?